 Educator Preparation Programs

-The University is committed to excellence in educator preparation by preparing candidates to exhibit knowledge, skill, and professional dispositions.
+The University is committed to excellence in educator preparation by preparing candidates to exhibit content knowledge, skills, and professional dispositions.
 Further, the University is committed to the preparation of exemplary professionals to assume roles and responsibilities as educators in a multicultural, global society; to pursue lifelong personal and professional development opportunities; to support the continuing improvement of schools; and to embrace opportunities for leadership in the education community.

 Teacher Candidacy